HackYourFutureBelgium/student-handbook/README.md

 Based on their experiences we compiled this guide to share the lessons learned: How do you make sure to be successful in HackYourFuture?

 This guide consists of five chapters.
-* Chapter one lays out HackYourFuture’s core values.
+* Chapter 1 lays out HackYourFuture’s core values.
 * Chapter 2 provides an answer to the question: What will I learn at HackYourFuture?
 * Chapter 3 discusses the six steps of problem solving, the core skill of what programming is really all about.
 * Chapter 4 answers the question how to study programming most effectively.